TheOnionBay/TORrents/onion-routing.md

 When client A has the 3 session keys in its possesion it has to send a final connection message to the tracker.
-The exit node Z will get a message with a CID for which it has no OutCID.
+The exit node Z will get a message with a CID for which it has no OutCID (nor any InCID).
 This message is intended for the tracker.
-It will decrypt the payload as usual and check the `to:` field and relay the message.
-The message can be foo, or OK, or anything (even the list of files...).
+It will decrypt the payload with its private assymetric key as described before and check the `to:` field and relay the message.
+As when extending the tunnel, the node Z will create a new CID for the connection between Z and the tracker.

-We simply want Z (the exit node) to include the necessary information in its data structure to relay messages to the tracker without looking up a `to:` field.
-This is why the message can be anything and not an extend instruction to exchange keys.

-# Client - Tracker communication
+The payload of the message is the list of files the client will share to the torrent network.

+# Onion Rounting after Tunnel is Established

-The tracker always gets things in plaintext.
+The tracker always gets messages in plaintext.
 This is the TOR way and the simplest way.

-Now the sending is straight-forward.

-The client will send the list of files it has to tracker:
+No encryption after the exit nodes.

+When a client sends a message to the tracker, the message is encrypted by the client with the three symmetric keys of the three nodes X, Y and Z.
+Each node decrypts the message and relay to the next (thus it is plaintext between Z and the tracker).
+When the tracker responds, the message is also plaintext between the tracker and Z. Z encrypts the message with its symmetric key and send to Y. Y encrypts with its symmetric key, and so on.
+When the client receives a message, it always decrypts it with its three symmetric keys.

+# Client - Tracker Protocol

+## From Client to Tracker
+The client can send three types of message to the tracker.
+These JSON structures are carried in the payload transmitted through the nodes.

+### List of available files
+This describes what files a client is ready to share, and is as follow:
 ```
 {
     "type": "ls",
     "files": ["titanic", "privateryan", "shawshank"]
 }
 ```

-another kind of message it can send:
+### File Request
+A client can request a file to the tracker.

 ```json
 {